Ferdinand228/Ferdinand228/README.md

 - 👋 Hi, I’m @Ferdinand228
-- 👀 I’m interested in all technologies that deal with data valuation. especially the field of processing large volumes of data: Big Data issues
+- 👀 I’m interested in all technologies that deal with data valuation.
+Especially the field of processing large volumes of data: Big Data issues
 - 🌱 I’m currently learning the technologies of Big Data
 - 💞️ I’m looking to collaborate on the Big Data technology
 - 📫 How to reach me fmonsan@gmail.com